carly-ai/carly-ai.github.io/app/customers.md

       <div class="row">
         <div class="col-sm-6">
           <div class="message">
-            <blockquote>Callr is one of those rare tools you start using and wonder why on earth we’ve all spent years fumbling for numbers and stressing about dialing into our next call.</blockquote>
+            <blockquote>Carly.ai is one of those rare tools you start using and wonder why on earth we’ve all spent years fumbling for numbers and stressing about dialing into our next call.</blockquote>
             <div class="text-center">
               <div class="profile-circle"><img src="/assets/images/customers/profile-colin.png" alt="Colin" /></div>
               <em><a href="https://twitter.com/cmoffett" target="_blank">Colin Moffett</a><br />Partner at <a href="http://www.artemisward.com/" target="_blank">Artemis Ward</a> &amp; part-time professor at Georgetown University</em>